Why We Do What We Do August 15, 2016 14:27

 Check out this video about our experience:

-If you are interested in having Carrie share her story, "Trusting God With Our Maverick," with your group, please click here.
+If you are interested in having Carrie share her story, "Trusting God With Our Maverick," with your group, please send us a message here.